thegreenhouseio/www.thegreenhouse.io/src/pages/blog/2020/08/15/index.md

 image: '//raw.githubusercontent.com/thescientist13/copy-dots/master/.github/assets/dots.jpg'
 ---

-Every once in a while I get that itch to automate something that I find myself repeating frequently over the course of a year; which is starting new little open source projects.  (just like the one I'm about to tell you! 😎)
+Every once in a while I get that itch to automate something that I find myself repeating frequently over the course of my new development; which is starting new open source projects.  (just like the one I'm about to tell you about! 😎)

 Whenever I start a new (JavaScript) project, there's usually a common set of tools that I bring along for the ride with me each time.
 Awesome tools **ESLint**, **Mocha**, and more!
 Often times I find myself just copy / pasting the dot and config files from one repository directory to another one.
 Essentially just doing this everytime